casangi/casadocs/docs/_files/imaging/synthesis-imaging/imaging-overview.rst

-      The data to image transform is called the *imaging* step in which a pseudo inverse of $[S_{dd}][F]$ is computed and applied to the visibilities.
-Operationally, weighted visibilities are
-      convolutionally resampled onto a grid of spatial-frequency cells, inverse Fourier transformed, and normalized.
+      The data to image transform is called the *imaging* step in which a pseudo inverse of [Sdd][F]\ :math:`[S_{dd}][F]` is computed and applied to the visibilities.
+Operationally, weighted visibilities are convolutionally resampled onto a grid of spatial-frequency cells, inverse Fourier transformed, and normalized.
 This step is equivalent to calculating the normal equations as part of a least squares solution.
 The image to data transform is called the *prediction* step and it evaluates the measurement equation to